BumbleBee0819/OnlinePsychophysicsExperiment_AsymmetricMatching/README.md

       ln -s [Path/To/Online_AsymmetricMatchingExperiment/Folder] /Applications/AMPPS/www
       ```
 ## Contact
-If you have any questions, please contact "wb1918a@american.edu" or "bxiao@american.edu".
+If you have any questions, please contact "wb1918a@american.edu".